prosphor/prosphor.github.io/src/lib/thoughts/year-in-review-2024.md

 3. SF MOMA
 4. Carnegie Museum of Art (embarassingly late)

-Of these, my favorite exhibit was [Denyse Thomasos: just beyond](https://www.vanartgallery.bc.ca/exhibitions/denysethomasos)
+Of these, my favorite exhibit was [DENYSE THOMAS: JUST BEYOND](https://www.vanartgallery.bc.ca/exhibitions/denysethomasos)

 I watched six movies, my favorite of which was DiDi.